 Academic Staff Scholarships

-The Academic Scholarships are annual scholarships (one round yearly) providing financial support to participate in relevant Undergraduate or Post Graduate studies offered through university or the VET sector.
+The Academic Scholarships are annual scholarships (one round yearly) that provide financial support to participate in relevant Undergraduate or Post Graduate studies offered through university or the VET sector, as well as research and attendance of relevant study tours.

 The Mike Kelly Educational Bursary